 Who is this payment for?

 This payment is designed to support people on low incomes, if they will lose income as a result of self-isolating, and to encourage them to get tested if they have symptoms.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.
-The scheme will last until 31 January 2021.

 Who is not eligible?